16 Redstone Parade NE

 Beltline

-Photos are first listing images from Don's public Matrix sold portal.
-Savings are estimates versus a typical ~4% full-commission model compared with 2% Realty; all commissions are negotiable and confirmed in writing.
-Market value depends on property type, condition, timing, features, and current competition.
+Sales examples are from Don's recent sold history.
+Estimated savings compare the 2 Percent Realty model with a common full-commission example; commissions are negotiable and confirmed in writing.
+Results depend on property type, condition, timing, features, and current competition.

 Seller strategy

-A good Realtor fee conversation explains the math, the split, GST, what is included, and how the fee affects your estimated net.
+A good Realtor fee conversation explains the math, the split, GST, what is included, and how the fee affects your estimated savings.
 It should also explain why the cheapest fee is not automatically the best result.

-That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your net, and what needs to happen before you sign a contract.
+That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your savings, and what needs to happen before you sign a contract.

 How the numbers are used